equium-io/mazel/docs/commands.rst

    Options:
      --with-ancestors
      --with-descendants
+     --modified-since TEXT  Only run for packages with modified files according to git.
+Takes in a commit like object, e.g. 39fc076 or a range 39fc076..6ff72ca.
+End commit defaults to HEAD
      --help                 Show this message and exit.

 .. _commands-test: